 I also like this photo in black and white.
 It was processes in Exposure X2 by adding a Agfa APX 25 preset.

-The position of Mezhyhirya Residence is displayed in the map below.
+Mezhyhirya Residence and the surrounding area is shown in the map below.